golemfactory/golem-kernel-python/README.md

 ## Examples

-We have prepared some examples to help you play around with Jupyter on Golem and better feel what it is capable of

-Examples are based on
+We have prepared some examples to help you play around with Jupyter on Golem and better feel what this solution is capable of.
+Examples and Data Sets are based on
-To run example you need to import to Your Jupyter this file:
+To run examples you need to import to Your Jupyter following files:

-*   **Testnet (Goerli) example notebook**: Lorem Ipsum  Github URL HERE
+*   **Testnet (Goerli) example notebook**: < Github URL HERE >
-*   **Mainnet (Polygon) example notebook**: Lorem Ipsum  Github URL HERE
+*   **Mainnet (Polygon) example notebook**: < Github URL HERE >
+*   **Data Set (for both Testnet and Mainnet)**: < Github URL HERE >

 ## Limitations

+Jupyter on Golem is in its infancy stage.
+Consequently, it has many limitations You should be aware of.
+The most imporant are listed below:

+* ABC
+* ABC
+* ABC

 ## Feedback

-Lorem Ipsum - how to provide feedback
+Did You try Jupyter on Golem?
+We would love to get a feedback from You!
+Please do it under this link: < LINK HERE >

 ## Troubleshooting